jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 <img src="./trend_cost_gdkp_items.jpg" alt="WoW plot">
 <figcaption>Figure 3.
 Price of bids (won) for two items in World of Warcraft: Classic GDKPs.</figcaption>

-This website is one of those "personal projects" that at some point existed, got abandoned, and had to be rebuild, over and over, due to a lack of maintenance.
+This website is one of those "personal projects" that at some point existed, got abandoned, and had to be rebuilt over and over again, due to a lack of maintenance.

 I took the jruizcabrejos 'nickname' around 2015, and bought the .com domain at some point in 2018, shortly after having the talk with my supervisor about which 'scholar/academic' name should I choose for my (first) publication(s).

 It is almost like choosing an appropriate username for a MMORPG videogame.
-Would you rather be known as the lvl 50 Warrior named as 'Save'? (one word, simple, elegant) Or as the lvl 50 Warrior known as 'XxAnimeManga01xX'? (many words, unhinged, based).
+Would you rather be known as the level 50 Warrior named 'Save'? (one word, simple, elegant) Or as the level 50 Warrior known as 'XxAnimeManga01xX'? (many words, unhinged, based).

 In my case, "Jorge Ruiz" is fairly common and I would like to keep my mother surname, so I ended up using "Jorge Ruiz-Cabrejos" or jruizcabrejos / J. Ruiz-Cabrejos for most things.

-### Actually, it is "Hello, World!"
+### Actually, it's "Hello, World!"

 These posts are a good excuse for me to document my personal projects and publish somewhere all the "waste code" that I generate along the way, starting with this website.

-Finding the figures above (Fig.1, Fig.2 and Fig.3) took me longer than what I actually used to write this post.
+Finding the figures above (Fig.1, Fig.2 and Fig.3) took me longer than it took to write this post.
 So I guess it is more of an ’indexing’ problem and not so much a ’lack of documentation’ what I have.

 <img src="./meme_tiktok.png" alt="My brain rot">
 <figcaption>Figure 4.
 "If you see me one day uploading to my tiktok a blog of my day-to-day and saying stuff no one asked with 2 likes, 10 views and 0 comments, leave me alone.
 I am exactly where I want to be" from @desorden-memetico on Instagram.</figcaption>